|Why H.I.V/A.I.D.S is not highly contagious|

 How Women May Get Infection

 The vagina of a woman if protected with the mucous membrane.
 The epithelial cells prevent the virus in the semen from crossing the membrane into the blood stream after sex.
 However, the possibility of crossing it is high.
 This is because the semen containing the virus will reside in there for up to 4 days giving them time to work their way through.
-In addition, the living condition there is somewhat favourable since it is moist.
+In addition, the living condition there is somewhat favorable since it is moist.
 What if they do go through?
 Not to worry, there is still hope.

 The inside of the mucous membrane contains many immune cells.
 They are capable of killing germs that manage to find their way through.
 Unfortunately, the Langerhans cell that is supposed to bring these viruses to the immune cells to kill are now the carriers in the body.
 This is because the Langerhans cells are easily bound to the virus.
-However, in most situations, the immune cells are capable of destroying the virus before they multiple.
+However, in most situations, the immune cells are capable of destroying the virus before they multiply.
 The rate of multiplication must not exceed the rate of killing.

 This battle lasts for about three days.
 If the body lost the battle, the person gets infected and cannot be reversed.
 However, for rape patients whom an HIV-positive person may rape or one who mistakenly shared a sharp object with a carrier, it is advisable to visit a hospital for the prescription of a suitable antiretroviral.
 This is because the drugs will boost the immune system to fight the virus in the first 2-3 days.